top of page

 For SMEs, the obligation begins on June 30, 2025.

-How to make sure your supply chain is not causing deforestation or forest degradation?
+How to prove your supply chain is not causing deforestation or forest degradation?

 Satellite images can help remotely assess the land use changes at the place of origin of products in your supply chain, to help you prove your supply chain is not related to deforestation or forest degradation.